-In the static equilibrium state the fluid velocity \(\vv\) vanishes.
+In a static equilibrium state the fluid velocity \(\vv\) vanishes.
 The momentum equation then becomes the hydrostatic equilibrium equation

 Assuming the equilibrium is spherically symmetric, this simplifies to